hashicorp/terraform-provider-azurerm/website/docs/r/mysql_server.html.markdown

 Manages a MySQL Server.

--> **Note:** The `azurerm_mysql_server` resource will be deprecated since Azure Database for MySQL - Single Server is scheduled for retirement (https://go.microsoft.com/fwlink/?linkid=2216041) by September 16, 2024 and it migrates (https://go.microsoft.com/fwlink/?linkid=2202255) to Azure Database for MySQL - Flexible Server now.
+~> **Note:** The `azurerm_mysql_server` resource will be deprecated since Azure Database for MySQL - Single Server and its sub resources are scheduled for retirement (https://go.microsoft.com/fwlink/?linkid=2216041) by September 16, 2024 and they migrate (https://go.microsoft.com/fwlink/?linkid=2202255) to Azure Database for MySQL - Flexible Server and its sub resources now.
 Please use the `azurerm_mysql_flexible_server` resource instead.

 ## Example Usage